Electroconvulsive Therapy (ECT) Service

 What are the side effects of ECT?

-Side effects may result from the anesthesia, the ECT treatment or both.
+Side effects may result from anesthesia, ECT treatment or both.
 Common side effects include temporary short-term memory loss, such as recent events, dates or what you ate that morning.
 Other side effects could include confusion, nausea, muscle aches and headache.

 Due to epileptic, parasympathetic, and sympathetic responses, control of the patient's muscular sphincters can be altered.
 The patient can experience defecation (bowel incontinence) as result of the ECT procedure.
 Being compliant with "Nothing Taken by Mouth" 8 hours prior to ECT procedure, decreases incidence of this potential side effect.